 Identifying the type of wound can help you decide on a course of action.
 Most times, you can treat minor injuries at home while putting to use your knowledge of cat wound care.

-- Puncture wounds - If your pet has gotten into a fight, there may be puncture wounds present.
+If your pet has gotten into a fight, there may be puncture wounds present.
 Due to the pressure from biting, there may also be bruising at the injury site.
 You can clean the affected areas around the puncture but do not flush the puncture.
 Bacteria can easily become trapped in a puncture wound and lead to a serious infection.
 Take your cat to a veterinarian who will take care of the puncture wounds and may install a drain to help them heal properly.

 If your cat has received puncture wounds from a fight, you should take her to your veterinarian immediately.
-In addition to the need for an experienced veterinarian to clean this type of wound, the uncertainty about which type of animal she fought with adds other concerns to cat wound care.
+In addition to the need for an experienced veterinarian to clean this type of wound, the uncertainty about which type of animal she fought with adds to other concerns about the cat wound care.
 You may not know if the other cat or dog was properly vaccinated or if she encountered a potentially rabid animal while outdoors.

 Having a pet is a responsibility which requires that you know basic care and treatment for injuries such as wounds.
 Approach care cautiously with the knowledge that your pet is under stress and possibly in pain.
 Your job as a pet owner is to provide care when you can and seek veterinary help when there is a possibility for complications.